-- 52. Where the Chair of a meeting has a personal interest, previously declared or otherwise, in relation to the scheduled or likely business of the meeting, they must make a declaration and the Vice Chair (or other nominated individual if the Vice Chair is also conflicted) will act as Chair for the relevant part of the meeting. - 53.
+- 52. Failure to disclose an interest may render the individual liable to disciplinary action which could ultimately result in termination of employment or office.
+Where others at the meeting are aware of facts or circumstances which may give rise to a conflict of interests which has not been declared, this must be brought to the attention of the Chair to take the appropriate course of action. - 53.
+Where the Chair of a meeting has a personal interest, previously declared or otherwise, in relation to the scheduled or likely business of the meeting, they must make a declaration and the Vice Chair (or other nominated individual if the Vice Chair is also conflicted) will act as Chair for the relevant part of the meeting. - 54.
 Should the situation arise that a significant number of individuals (more than 50%) are deemed to be prevented from taking part in a meeting because of conflicts of interests, the Chair of the Board / committee / sub-committee will determine whether the discussion can proceed.
-In making this decision, the Chair will consider whether the meeting is quorate, in accordance with the number and balance of membership set out in the ICB Standing Orders and approved committee Terms of Reference. - 54.
+In making this decision, the Chair will consider whether the meeting is quorate, in accordance with the number and balance of membership set out in the ICB Standing Orders and approved committee Terms of Reference. - 55.
 Where a quorum cannot be convened from the membership of the meeting, owing to the arrangements for managing conflicts of interest or potential conflicts of interest, the Chair of the meeting shall consult with the Deputy Director of Corporate Affairs on the action to be taken.
-This may include: - requiring another of the ICB's committees which can be quorate to progress the item of business, or if this is not possible a recommendation on decision can still be taken by remaining members and referred to the ICB's Audit Committee for verifying proposed recommendations. - inviting on a temporary basis one or more of the following to make up the quorum (where the Constitution permits these to be members of the committee / sub-committee in question) so that the ICB can progress the item of business: - $\circ$ a member of a Health and Wellbeing Board. - o a member of another ICB's Board or Committee. - 55.
+This may include: - requiring another of the ICB's committees which can be quorate to progress the item of business, or if this is not possible a recommendation on decision can still be taken by remaining members and referred to the ICB's Audit Committee for verifying proposed recommendations. - inviting on a temporary basis one or more of the following to make up the quorum (where the Constitution permits these to be members of the committee / subcommittee in question) so that the ICB can progress the item of business: - o a member of a Health and Wellbeing Board. - o a member of another ICB's Board or Committee. - 56.
 Advisory committees bring together experts from a specific field of practice and often draw from a relatively small pool of individuals.
 It is likely that these advisors will have interests relevant to the subject matter.
 The chair should not normally have any specific direct or indirect financial or non-financial interests.
-Advisors must declare their interests on being invited to participate and, where there are material interests, should be allowed to participate but must not participate in decision making. - 56.
+Advisors must declare their interests on being invited to participate and, where there are material interests, should be allowed to participate but must not participate in decision making. - 57.
 Minutes of meetings must detail all declarations made along with the course of action taken and any new declarations must be recorded in the Register of Interests.
 The minute will include: - who has the interest? - the nature and magnitude of the interest and why it gives rise to a conflict. - the item(s) on the agenda to which it relates. - how the conflict was agreed to be managed. - evidence that the conflict was managed as intended (recording the time/point at which individuals left the room and returned).